 We’ve added six new cards to our Employee Appreciation Hub in honor of National Employee Appreciation Day 2022.
 Check ‘em out and send a free appreciation note to your work bestie or coworker who's crushing it.

 It’s that time of year again: National Employee Appreciation Day is right around the corner.
 But employee appreciation is bigger than a single day—it’s a cultural commitment.
 It’s about empowering your leaders to make continuous, meaningful gestures that show employees that they’re seen, valued, and that their hard work hasn’t gone unnoticed.

-Whether you’re coming together as one unit, encouraging self-care for your employees, or showing appreciation by giving the gift of experience or a virtual appreciation note, we’ve curated eight creative appreciation ideas to help you show your team that they’re seen and valued.
+Whether you’re coming together as a team, encouraging self-care for your employees, or showing appreciation by giving the gift of experience or a virtual appreciation note, we’ve put together 8 creative appreciation ideas to help you appreciate your team—anytime, anyplace.

-This list can serve as a strong foundation to plan employee appreciation activities throughout the year—because appreciation shouldn't just be limited to just one day.
+This list can serve as a strong foundation to plan employee appreciation activities throughout the year and power a sustainable culture of appreciation.